 At best, they faced termination of employment; at worst, they could be summoned to 13 Ivan Franko Boulevard, where the Crimean Chief Administration of the Soviet State Security Committee had operated for decades, later succeeded by the Security Service of Ukraine.

 Since the spring of 2014, the Russian FSB office of the Republic of Crimea and the city of Sevastopol has resided at 13 Ivan Franko Boulevard, which is ironic since Franko is a staple of Ukrainian literature.
 Remarkably, the occupying authorities have preserved all of the monuments honoring the greats of Ukrainian literature like Taras Shevchenko, as well as streets names and squares bearing the names of Ukrainian artists and historians.

 During the Soviet period, a wide range of tabooed vocabulary concerning political aspects of life was created, and these words are now familiar in the West.
 They include samizdat (self-publishing), enemy of the state, capitalist countries, and socialist bloc.
-The early Brezhnev Era had another term: “conscientious objectors,” which referred to Soviet citizens who were denied permission to emigrate.
-These “conscientious objectors” were mainly Soviet Jews, whom the Communist regime didn’t want to move to Israel.
+The early Brezhnev Era had another term: “refuseniks,” which referred to Soviet citizens who were denied permission to emigrate.
+These “refuseniks” were mainly Soviet Jews, whom the Communist regime didn’t want to move to Israel.
 Mass protests around the world and the adoption of the Jackson–Vanik Amendment by the US Congress changed the situation completely.

 Human rights organizations have estimated that the actual number of those wishing to decline Russian passports was at least five times higher, but their applications were either rejected or there was insufficient time to review them.